tranvuongquocdat/edgetpu_tflite_inference/README.md

 - Use `libedgetpu1-max` only if your device can handle the extra load without overheating.
 - For Raspberry Pi, ensure adequate cooling if you modify swap memory or use high-performance libraries.
+- Trained models need to be compiled specifically for Edge TPU using Google's Edge TPU Compiler.

 Happy coding!